e-dervieux/edervieux_website/content/english/projects/nas_guide.md

   - `askpass pass`, so you don't have to enter the server password every time the service starts. `pass` is a 400-chmoded file next to the config file in `/etc/openvpn/server` and contains the `server` password defined above.
   - `port 443` and `proto tcp` make your VPN look like a [regular HTTPS connection](https://en.wikipedia.org/wiki/HTTPS#Technical).
 This lets you connect to your VPN from anywhere, while the default OpenVPN port (1194) is often blocked by public or corporate firewalls. **Note:** if you also want to host an HTTPS web server on the same machine, it's possible with `port-share`, but requires extra config, see [here](https://web.archive.org/web/20250318175242/https://memo-linux.com/openvpn-sur-le-port-443-partage-avec-un-serveur-web/).
-  - The key files in `local` should also ideally be chmod 400.
+  - The key files in `local` should also ideally be 400-chmoded.
   - `server 10.50.50.0 255.255.255.0` gives the subnet IP for your VPN.
 This means that for the client, the server will be at `10.50.50.1`.
 Typically, [the OpenVPN documentation](https://web.archive.org/web/20250505064141/https://openvpn.net/community-resources/how-to/#numbering-private-subnets) recommends an address somewhere in the middle of the `10.X.X.X` range.

 **Note:** you'll find [references](https://web.archive.org/web/20240822022408/https://www.reddit.com/r/OpenVPN/comments/y4jdvy/configuring_the_openvpn_on_tcp_or_udp/?rdt=62515) and [references](https://web.archive.org/web/20250320043004/https://www.reddit.com/r/VPN/comments/41pky3/udp_vs_tcp/) online saying TCP is slower than UDP and that UDP should be preferred for OpenVPN.
 It seems that's not necessarily true in practice, see [here](https://web.archive.org/web/20250217062459/https://www.fastvue.co/sophos/blog/testing-sophos-ssl-vpn-performance-udp-or-tcp/) and [here](https://web.archive.org/web/20241213215156/https://www.top10vpn.com/fr/guides/udp-vs-tcp/).
 Personally, from a remote network, I had exactly the same bandwidth (about 100 Mbps) in TCP and UDP.
 So I chose TCP to be sure that I could access my VPN from any network, especially since I plan to use my VPN as a way to administer my server remotely, and not to transfer large amounts of data.